How to Apply

 Required reading material will be accessible by an intranet facility following registration and payment.

-There will be an opening and closing session online where all participants will have the opportunity to network and interact with each other.
+There will be a session online where all participants will have the opportunity to network and interact with each other.